Authentication¶

 API key auth associates a user with a single token.
 Clients send the token in

-each request via an Authorization
+each request via an Authorization header using the Api-Key scheme.
+The

 framework passes the token to a function you provide (or validates a stored